ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 ## Configuring editor settings

 When integrating an editor into your application, you can customize its features by passing a JavaScript object with configuration options to the {@link module:core/editor/editor~Editor.create `create()`} method.
 These settings, defined in the {@link module:core/editor/editor~Editor.create `EditorConfig`}, allow for extensive customization of the editor's functionality.
 Remember that customization depends on the editor setup and plugins loaded.
-The sample snippet below shows configuration of the toolbar, the headers feature and font family and color picker settings:
+The sample snippet below shows the configuration of the toolbar, the headers feature, font family, and color picker settings:

 ```js
 import { ClassicEditor, Heading, BlockQuote, Bold, Italic, Font, Link, List } from 'ckeditor5';